 For many westerners, marriage may seem like the perfect solution for staying in the country long-term.
 However, for a Thai Marriage Visa, while the financial requirements aren’t as strict, simply being married is no guarantee that you will be able to stay in the country for an unlimited amount of time.
 As a result, you should be aware that any assets you have should be protected should you be forced, for whatever reason, to leave the country at short notice.

 It is also worth touching on the point that foreigners CANNOT own land in their own name in Thailand.
 Essentially, if you purchase land either in Pattaya or somewhere “upcountry” and you put it in your wife’s name, should you get divorced, you will have no claim to the land unless you have taken out a long-term lease, something we will discuss next.

-Great value for money for this 3 bedroom pool villa for sale in Thai Company name in sought after expat village near International schools.
+Amazing Value for this Impressive 3 bedrooms house for sale in Thai Company name near international schools.

 Leases and Thai Law

 It should be stressed that in no circumstances will the foreigner have any right to land in Thailand.
 Indeed, when the foreigner in the relationship purchases a piece of land, they are required, under Thai law, to sign away all rights, declaring that they have no future rights to the land and it is the ownership of the Thai.

 The only way that a foreigner has any right over the land whatsoever is if the Thai partner leases the foreigner the house (not the land) on a 30 year, renewable lease.
 While this certainly doesn’t remove the problem, it gives the foreigner some rights that could be used for more amicable negotiations.
 Whether this happens in practice will be wholly down to the parties involved in the discussions.

 Rights Regarding Personal Property in a Thai Marriage